 Depreciation and amortization expenses increased by \$8.2 million, or 29.8%, during the year ended December 31, 2022 compared to the year ended December 31, 2021.
 The increase was primarily due to \$6.0 million of additional amortization of the license associated with our Tetris®-branded mobile game, \$1.8 million in additional depreciation of fixed assets, and \$1.4 million of amortization of intangible assets acquired in the Brainium and WonderBlocks acquisitions.
 This increase was partially offset by a decrease of \$1.0 million of amortization of internal use software as a result of the impairment of Kingdom Boss.
-As a percentage of net revenue, depreciation and amortization expenses increased from 9.5% for the year ended December 31, 2021 to 12.2% for the year ended December 31, 2022.
+As a percentage of net revenue, depreciation and amortization expenses increased from 9.5% for the year ended December 31, 2022.
 See Note 8-Internal-Use Software, Net and Note 9-Goodwill and Intangible Assets in our consolidated financial statements.